 Outwardly, Dick Johansson’s life is the stuff of male fantasy, swinging as he does two similarly shaped stringed instruments, a rock ’n’ roller’s ax and a tennis racket.

-As a tennis player, he’s a pan-Hamptons pro, giving lessons privately in a land with no shortage of Har-Tru or clay.
+As a tennis player, he’s a pan-Hamptons pro, giving lessons privately in a land with no shortage of Har-Tru.
 As a musician, he’s, well, a pro, having racked up years of experience as a singer, songwriter, and guitarist in the studios and publishing houses of Nashville.

 Even his Swedishness is newly cool, Stieg Larsson having bestowed noirish overtones on the designation in place of dreary bureaucracy and socialism.